Paul-James Corrigan

 Paul-James Corrigan is a Scottish stage and screen actor.
 He is best known for his roles as Adam in Gary Tank Commander and as Stevie Burns in River City.
 He is known for his work with s1jobs, after fronting a TV campaign beginning in 2014 'Davie Knows'.
 The ad drew over 1.6 million views on YouTube.

 In 2015, he appeared on stage opposite River City co-star Frank Gallagher in Butterfly at the Oran Mor in Glasgow.

-Paul is currently in a relationship with girlfriend Sarah, a secondary school teacher.
-In 2020, his half- brother Jordan tragically killed himself through drug overdose.
+Paul is currently in a relationship with his girlfriend Sarah, a secondary school teacher.
+In 2020, his half- brother Jordan killed himself through drug overdose.